 Proper shoes must be worn at all times.
 Closed toed shoes only.
+If wearing crocs please use sports mode only.

 Middle School - Grades 5-8

 School colors referenced throughout the 5-8 Dress Code refer only to maroon, black, khaki, gray or white.